boinkkitty/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd person in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

+### Deleting multiple persons : `clear`

+Deletes multiple persons:
+* in sequence from a starting to ending index **OR**
+* based on given tags (person is deleted if they have at least one of the provided tags).

+Format: `clear i/START_INDEX...END_INDEX` OR `clear t/TAG [t/TAG]...`
+* Index refers to the index number shown in the displayed person list.
+* Indices must be **positive integers** 1, 2, 3, ...
+* Starting index must be **strictly smaller** than ending index.
+* Tags provided must be valid tags (color code not necessary) in the format prescribed above.
+* At least one tag must be provided.
+* Each person in the address book is checked for the tags provided.
+* If the person has at least one tag that matches, they will be deleted.
+* **IMPORTANT**: using both types of prefixes together will yield an error.

+Examples:
+* `list` followed by `clear i/2...5` will delete persons at indices 2, 3, 4 and 5 for a total of four deletions.
+* `clear t/friends t/enemies` will delete persons who have either the `friends` tag or `enemeies` tag.

 ### Purging all entries : `purge`

 Purges all entries from the address book.